I could write this entire blog in three words: write great content.

 I’ve had potential clients approach me for blogging work and lead off saying they care more about SEO than customer engagement.
 I always suggest they look elsewhere because I focus my business on creating customer-centric content.
 Yes, I write for SEO but I start with clear, concise copy that resonates with the customer’s target audience.
 That way it both ranks in search engines and converts them to customers.

 Freelance SEO blogging for small businesses

 If blogging still seems too daunting, that’s OK.
 There are many talented freelance SEO blog writers out there.
+You just have to know the benefits of hiring freelance copywriter.
 I’d be honored to discuss your SEO blogging project for your small business with you.
 Contact me to get started!